 The time calculated to complete the process activities should be used to calculate the total cycle time (the total time taken to perform work on the product from start to finish, including processing time and delays) and the processing time (the touch time during which the product is worked upon, including value-added and non-value-added time) at each workstation.

 In this IT example, the process team goes ahead with the time and motion study and gets a feel of the time consumed in each process block.
-The time details can be seen in Table 1.
+The time details can be seen in the table below.

 |Total cycle time||75 minutes|